 - affidavits proving service;

 - any other documents, unless all parties agree.

 Put each copy of your petition record in a 3 ring binder.
 Tape the title page to the front of the petition record binder, and make the index the first page inside the binder.
 It is a good idea to use tabs so that each document is separated and easy to find.
 Put the tab numbers on the index.
 If you do not have tabs, number all the pages of the petition record consecutively and put the number of the first page of each document in the index.
 Use copies of documents for the petition record, not originals.

 This is a blank petition record title page that you can download and fill in: Blank Petition Record Title Page

-This is a sample petition record title page that you can look at as an example: Sample Petition Record Title Page
+This is an example petition record title page that you can use as a guide: Example Petition Record Title Page

 Filing your petition record and serving the index

 You will need to file the court’s copy of your petition record before 4:00 p.m. on the business day that is one full business day before the date set for the hearing.
 For example, if the hearing is set for a Wednesday, you will need to file the petition record by 4:00 p.m. on the Monday of that same week (assuming there are no statutory holidays that week).
 If your hearing is set for a Monday, you will have to file the petition record by 4:00 p.m. on Thursday (again, assuming there are no statutory holidays).
 Because of storage constraints, the registry will not accept your petition record more than 3 business days before your hearing.

 The registry needs an extra copy of your petition attached to the petition record.
 You should make an extra copy of your filed petition and highlight Part 1.
 Then use an elastic band to attach the highlighted copy of the filed petition to the front of the petition record binder that you intend to file.